addison-ch/img2url/README.md

 ### img2url

-Paste or upload and image, instantly redirect to URL if available.
-I built this because I got tired of people sending me screenshots of their URLs 😭.
+Upload an image and instantly redirect to URL if available.
+Tired of people sending you screenshots of URLs?
+Now you have a solution!
 Other use cases may include when they handwrite you a URL, you took a picture of a URL, or you are screenshotting from a YouTube video.

+Also serves as a general purpose text extraction tool.
+Built on top of Tesseract.

 #### Todo List